ArloL/iebox/readme.md

 ### Recovering from a failed installation

-Each version is installed into a subdirectory of `~/.iebox/vhd/`.
-If the installation fails for any reason (corrupted download, for instance), delete the version-specific subdirectory and rerun the install.
+Each version is downloaded into a subdirectory of `~/.iebox/vhd`.
+For example `~/.iebox/vhd/ie6`.
+If the installation fails for any reason (e.g. corrupted download), delete the version-specific subdirectory and rerun the install.

+If that does not help, try and see if VirtualBox already is listing the VM.
+If yes, delete it and double check to delete all files from VirtualBox's default machine folder.

 If nothing else, you can delete `~/.iebox` and rerun the install without worrying about existing VMs (see [a note on directories](#a-note-on-directories)).